14-Day North India Birding Tour

 Namasté!
 Welcome to incredible India!
 Your fantastic birding tour in one of the most wonderful countries in the world will start at the Indira Gandhi International airport in Delhi.
 Most international flights arrive in the early morning hours, but if you arrived earlier or spent some extra time pre-tour in Delhi, we can pick you up at your city hotel.

 Delhi is the capital of India and the second-largest urban area on earth.
 It has been continuously inhabited since the 6th century BC.
-Through most of its history, Delhi has served as a capital of various kingdoms and empires.
+Throughout most of its history, Delhi has served as a capital of various kingdoms and empires.
 It has been captured, ransacked and rebuilt several times, particularly during the medieval period, and modern Delhi is a cluster of a number of cities spread across the metropolitan region.
 Modern Delhi is famous for its tourist attractions, cultural diversity, lush gardens, relentless pace, stunning temples, huge sport stadiums, the tomb of Mahatma Gandhi, excellent cuisine and its buzzing marketplaces.
 In the words of the famous Urdu poet Mirza Ghalib, “I asked my soul what is Delhi?
 She replied the world is the body and Delhi its life”.

 You will be met your guide and driver who will help load the luggage into the vehicle and we will start the drive out of Delhi.
 Luckily we will miss most of Delhi’s (notorious) traffic as we head northeast towards the town of Ramnagar in the state of Uttarakhand.
 You will soon learn that the traffic in India follows a sort of “organised chaos” system, but luckily everyone gets to their destinations safely despite the hooting and close proximity of cars, trucks and motorbikes!
 Most of our drive is in the state of Uttar Pradesh (literally translates as “northern state”), India’s bread basket.
 It is mostly agricultural flatlands around us, with wheat, maize, rice and sugar the main crops.